igushkin/photoshop/README.md

 ![Maze types](/examples/photo-editing.gif "Photoshop")

+The application can change the color and position of the image.
+The RGB color model was used to edit the image color.
+In this model, the color is represented as a combination of three channels: red, green and blue.
+Image rotation is a common image processing routine with applications in matching, alignment, and other image-based algorithms.

 Maze generator can create rectangular, hexagonal, honeycomb and circular mazes.
 Maze generation can be done using Kruskal's algorithm, depth-first search, breadth-first search, loop-erased random walk or Prim's algorithm.
 Mazes can be